jhbeech/simplex/Linear Programming Notes.md

 ## Leaving Variable and Ratio Test
 We need to select the 'leaving variable' $x_L$ so that we maintain feasibility (keep variables greater than 0).

-Consider only the rows of the tableau where the coefficient of the entering var is negative (there should always be at least 1? )
+Consider only the rows of the tableau where the coefficient of the entering var is negative (if not we have an infeasible program)

 $$
 \begin{aligned}
 x_1 &= \alpha_1 - \beta_1 x_E + ... \\